open-dis/dis-tutorial/Latency.md

 In practice, applications accept the reality that the shared states of the applications can be a little out of sync with each other in order to get acceptable responsiveness, or even a real time simulation that works at all.
 The lack of synchronized game state creates other problems we'll discuss later.

-###How Bad is Latency?
+### How Bad is Latency?

-If our application is a map display that receives DIS ESPDUs and plots their position on a map then latency might not matter.
+Suppose our application is an interactive map that receives DIS ESPDUs and plots their position.
 A battlefield map may not be adverely affected at all if the entities are one second out of sync with the publishing application because the inconsistencies in the map display are trivial compared to the accuracy the application needs.
 Virtual simulations are much more sensitive to latency issues, and are the most challenging application to get right.

 The entertainment industry has many first person shooter (FPS) games that demand attention to latency details.
-FPS games like DOOM, Call of Duty, or Counterstrike are very popular, and players may be scattered across a continent.
-They have very tight, "twitch" interactions between entities, usually involving avatars shooting at each other with low latency and high precision.
-Simulations with slower-moving entities and user participation that allows slower reaction times lessen the gameplay effects of latency.
-The latency-induced position errors are smaller and not as relevant to the user experience.
-While some military simulations can require twitch reaction times, the military often focuses on training for teamwork and combat drills rather than fast reaction time physical tasks.
+FPS games like DOOM, Call of Duty, and Counterstrike are very popular, and players may be scattered across a continent.
+They have very tight, "twitch" interactions between entities, usually involving player avatars shooting at each other, and this requires low latency and high precision.
+Simulations with entities that move in a more stately manner, perhaps a naval ship simulator, may have game play that allows slower reaction times because the latency-induced position errors are smaller and not as relevant to the user experience.
+The military often focuses on training for teamwork and procedures, even in virtual worlds, rather than tasks that require fast reaction time.

+How bad is latency, anyway?

-Many military simulations are run in one room at a single site, which reduces network latency to the mimimum, often less than 5 ms between hosts that are on the same network, though wireless networks can have slightly latency.
+Many military simulations are run in one room at a single site and this reduces network latency to the mimimum.
+It's often less than 5 ms between hosts that are on the same ethernet network in the same room.
+If running on a wireless network  instead of a conventional ethernet network media then latency can be a bit higher.
 The latency grows as the network "distance" between the applications increases, with "distance" defined very casually.
 Every time a network packet crosses a switch or makes a router hop some latency is introduced.
 Home cable modems can add around 5-40ms, and DSL modems around 10-70ms.
 A  dial-up modem can add 100-200ms.
-(Go be poor somewhere else.)
-In a military environment there are other sources of latency.
+(Go use stone-age technology somewhere else.)
+In some military applications there are other sources of latency.
 In an LVC environment it's not uncommon for the state update messages to undergo multiple format changes.
-A live update from Automatic Information System (AIS) commerical ship position reports may have to have its format changed from the native AIS format to DIS, and then to XML as it transits a security guard between the unclassified and classified networks.
+A live update from Automatic Information System (AIS) commerical ship position reports may have to have its format changed from the native AIS format to DIS, and then perhaps be converted again to XML so it can transit a security guard that sits between the unclassified and classified networks.
 From there it may need to be ingested into an HLA simulation or handed off to a C4I system, and each of those has their own message format.
 Some military network links go over satellites in geosynchronus orbit 25,000 miles above earth.
 The message may be encrypted and decrypted.
 Each of these steps introduces more latency in addition to the network latency.

 The speed of light provides a lower bound on network latency.
 A rough rule of thumb is that crossing one time zone has a minimum of around 10ms of latency.
-This can only increase depending on the network hops taken and the efficiency of the routers on the path between the hosts.
+This can only increase from there, depending on the network hops taken and the efficiency of the routers on the path between the hosts.

 In addition to network latency there are other sources of lag.
 A display frame rate of 60 frames per second is pretty good--that's how frequently the display is updating the presentation of game state to the user.
 That translates into 17 ms of lag between frame refresh operations.
-The virutal world or other type of simulation application also performs a loop the involves receiving data, performing computations, and sending any updates required, which obviously takes time.
-That may be a significant factor if complicated physics, AI, or I/O such as database lookups is involved.
+The virutal world or other type of simulation application also performs a loop the involves receiving data, performing computations, and sending any updates required, and this obviously takes time.
+It may be a significant factor in latency if complicated physics, AI, or I/O such as database lookups is involved before the message can be used to update the screen.

 The table below shows the observed network latency from the Naval Postgraduate School in Monterey, California (not far from San Francisco and Silicon Valley) to several Amazon Web Services (AWS) regions where Amazon cloud servers are hosted.
 NPS has a good connection to high speed research networks.
 Non-academic sites are likely to be worse.